 Use the program to pattern match the XRD database of known compounds to find the best composition match to the sample.
 To narrow the search, specify anticipated compounds (e.g., manganese and oxygen).

-To pattern match the spectrum, select “Analysis | Search & Match.
+To pattern match the spectrum, select Analysis | Search & Match.
 In the pop-up window, select Chemistry and click the desired chemical elements to restrict the program search based on the sample.

 Once all elements are chosen, select Search.
 Wait for a list of chemical compositions matching the XRD spectrum to appear.